smarigowda/thecloudbootcamp/README.md

 # Task

-- Use variable definitions file `terraform.tfvars` to provide value to Terraform input variables
+- Use `-var-file` command line option to specify any variable definitions file, which can provide value to Terraform input variables

 ## Pre-requisite